bitcoin-dex/bitcoin-dex/bitcoin-dex.md

 ## Orderbook Servers
 **Orderbook servers** relay the non-interactive swaps from offer makers to potential takers.
 Orderbook servers also ensure
 1. that offers may be time limited
-2. the swap price may be updated without submitting a new order.
+2. the swap price may be updated without onchain transactions.

 The idea is inspired by the [Sideswap protocol](https://github.com/sideswap-io/sideswapclient/blob/master/doc/protocol.md) and is very similar to the ideas behind [Liquidex](https://leocomandini.github.io/2021/06/15/liquidex.html#liquidex-2-steps-atomic-swaps).
 Our orderbook protocol combines them.